 But there are service-doers who are unable to serve until the very end; during their service, there are those who give up halfway and forsake God, there are those who do many bad things, and even those who cause tremendous harm and do tremendous damage to God’s work, there are even service-doers who curse God, and so on—and what do these irremediable consequences mean?
 Any such evil acts will mean the termination of their service.
 Which is to say, because your conduct during your service has been too poor, because you have overstepped yourself, when God sees that your service is not up to snuff He will strip you of your eligibility to serve, He will not let you serve, He will remove you from before His eyes, and from the house of God.
 Is it not that you don’t want to serve?
 Do you not always wish to do evil?
 Are you not always unfaithful?
 Well then, there’s an easy solution: You’ll be stripped of your eligibility to serve.
 To God, stripping a service-doer of their eligibility to serve means that this service-doer’s end has been proclaimed, and so, they will no longer be eligible to serve God, God has no further need of their service, and no matter what nice things they say these words will be in vain.
 When things have gotten to this point, this situation will have become irremediable; service-doers such as this will have no way back.
 And how does God deal with service-doers such as this?
 Does He merely stop them from serving?
 No. Does He merely prevent them from remaining?
 Or does He put them to one side, and wait for them to turn around?
 He does not.
 God is not so loving of the service-doers, truly.
 And so if a person has this kind of attitude in their service to God, God will, as a result of this attitude, strip them of their eligibility to serve, and will once more throw them back among the unbelievers.
 And what is the fate of a service-doer who has been thrown back among the unbelievers?
 It is the same as that of the unbelievers: being reincarnated as an animal and receiving the unbelievers’ punishment in the spiritual world.
 And God won’t take a personal interest in their punishment, for they no longer have any relevance to God’s work.
 This is not only the end of their life of faith in God, but also the end of their own fate, the proclamation of their fate, and so if service-doers serve poorly, they will have to bear the consequences themselves.
 If a service-doer is incapable of serving to the very end, or is stripped of their eligibility to serve midway, then they will be thrown among the unbelievers—and if they are thrown among the unbelievers they will be dealt with in the same way as livestock, in the same way as people without intellect or rationality.
 When I put it like that, you understand, yes?

 Such is God’s handling of the cycle of life and death of His chosen people and the service-doers.
 How do you feel after having heard this?
 Have I ever spoken of the topic that I just talked about, the topic of God’s chosen people and the service-doers?
 I actually have, but you don’t remember.
 God is righteous toward His chosen people and the service-doers.
 In all regards He is righteous, of this there is no doubt.
 Perhaps, there are people who will say: “Well then why is God so tolerant toward the chosen ones?
 And why is He only a little forbearing toward the service-doers?”
 Does anyone wish to stand up for the service-doers?
 “Can God give the service-doers more time, and be more forbearing and tolerant toward them?”
 Are these words right?
 (No, they’re not.)
 And why aren’t they right?
 (Because we’ve actually been shown favor just by being made service-doers.)
 Service-doers have actually been shown favor just by being allowed to serve!
 Without the term “service-doers,” and without the work of service-doers, where would these service-doers be?
 Among the unbelievers, living and dying with the livestock.
 What great graces they enjoy today, being allowed to come before God, and come to the house of God!
 This is a tremendous grace!
 If God did not give you the opportunity to serve, you would never have the chance to come before God.
-To say the least, even if you are someone who is a Buddhist and has achieved immortality, at most you’re a gofer in the spiritual world; you will never meet God, or hear His voice, or hear His words, or feel His love and blessings for you, and you couldn’t possibly ever come face-to-face with Him.
+To say the least, even if you are someone who is a Buddhist and has attained fruition, at most, you are but a gofer in the spiritual world; you will never meet God, hear His voice or His words, or feel His love and blessings, nor could you ever possibly come face-to-face with Him.
 The only thing before Buddhists are simple tasks.
 They can’t possibly know God, and merely blindly comply and obey, whereas the service-doers gain so much during this stage of work!
 Firstly, they are able to come face-to-face with God, to hear His voice, to hear His words, and to experience the graces and blessings that He gives people.
 Moreover, they are able to enjoy the words and truths given by God.
 They really gain so much!
 So much!
 So if, as a service-doer, you can’t even make the right effort, would God still keep you?
 He doesn’t even ask much of you!
 God cannot keep you; you do nothing that He asks properly, you haven’t adhered to your duty—and so, without doubt, God cannot keep you.
 Such is God’s righteous disposition.
 God doesn’t mollycoddle you, but neither does He discriminate against you.
 Such are the principles by which God acts.
 God acts like this toward all people and creatures.

 When it comes to the spiritual world, if the various beings in it do something wrong, if they do not do their job correctly, God also has corresponding heavenly edicts and decrees to deal with them—this is absolute.
 So during God’s several-thousand-year management work, some bailiffs who did wrong have been exterminated, some, today, are still being detained and punished.
 This is what must be faced by every being in the spiritual world.
 If they do something wrong or commit evil, they are punished—which is exactly the same as God’s approach to His chosen people and the service-doers.
 And so, whether it is in the spiritual world or the material world, the principles by which God acts do not change.
 Regardless of whether you can see God’s actions or not, their principles do not change.
 Throughout, God has had the same principles in His approach to all things and in His handling of all things.
 This is immutable.
 God will be kind toward those among the unbelievers who live relatively properly, and will save opportunities for those in each religion who behave well and do no evil, allowing them to play their role in all the things managed by God, and do that which they ought to do.
 Similarly, among those who follow God, His chosen people, God does not discriminate against any person according to these principles of His.
 He is kind toward everyone who is able to sincerely follow Him, and loves everyone who sincerely follows Him.
 It’s just that for these several types of people—the unbelievers, the various people of faith, and God’s chosen people—what He bestows upon them is different.
 Take the unbelievers: Although they don’t believe in God, and God sees them as livestock, among all things each of them has food to eat, a place of their own, and a normal cycle of life and death.
 Those who do evil are punished, and those who do good are blessed and receive God’s kindness.
 That’s how it is.
 For the people of faith, if they are able to strictly abide by the religious precepts rebirth after rebirth, then after all these rebirths God will ultimately make His proclamation to them.
 Similarly, for everyone sitting here today, whether they be one of God’s chosen people or a service-doer, God will also bring them into line and determine their end in accordance with the regulations and administrative decrees that He has set.
 Look, among these several types of people—the various types of people of faith, who belong to various religions—has God given them living space?
 Where is Judaism?
 Has God interfered in their faith?
 Not at all.
 And what about Christianity?
 He has not interfered in the least.
 He allows them to abide by their own procedures, and does not talk to them, or give them any enlightenment, and, moreover, does not reveal anything to them: “If you think it’s right, then believe in this way!”
 The Catholics believe in Mary, and that it was through Mary that the news was passed on to Jesus; such is their form of belief.
 And has God ever corrected their faith?
 God gives them free rein, He pays them no heed, and He gives them a certain space in which to live.
 And toward the Muslims and Buddhists, is He also like that?
 He has set boundaries for them, too, and allows them to live within their own living space, without interfering in their respective faiths.
 All is well-ordered.
 And what do you see in all this?
 That God is possessed of authority, but He does not abuse His authority.
 God arranges all things in perfect order, and is methodical, and in this lies His wisdom and omnipotence.